AlternativeFFFF/Alt-F4/submissions/recipe_oriented_factorio_life/recipe_oriented_factorio_life.md

 Let's start with the simplest example, the iron gear wheel, a recipe with a single ingredient and a single product.
 A logistic train stop at the bottom of the grid is requesting 8000 iron plates, and a logistic train stop at the top of the grid is providing items (i.e. gears) from the connected warehouse.

 ![Gear module](figure/rofl_gear_module.png)
 _Simply gear module.
-Raw material station is below, product station is above_
+The raw material station is below, product station is above_

 Since the inputs and outputs within this module are fulfilled by trains, our modification and upgrade of the production line within the module will not affect other modules.

 ![Alt gear module](figure/rofl_gear_module_2.png)
 _Gear module with beacons.
 No change of stations, only the production line between stations._

 Next, let‘s look at an advanced circuit module with three types of raw materials.
 By setting the logistic train stop requesting multiple ingredients, we were able to unload all of our raw materials at a single station.
-At this point all the raw materials are mixed in one warehouse， we then use filter miniloaders (similar to filter inserters) to separate each material onto a separate belt to supply the assembly machine.
+At this point all the raw materials are mixed in one warehouse，we then use filter miniloaders (similar to filter inserters) to separate each material onto a separate belt to supply the assembly machines.

 ![Advanced circuit module](figure/advanced_circuit_module.png)
 _Advanced circuit module.
 Use a single station to obtain raw materials._